-“Working parents need to know that their children are safe and secure so they can give their full attention to their jobs,” said Christy Page, CEO of the Better Business Bureau serving Ashland, Medina, Portage, Richland, Summit & Wayne Counties.
+“Working parents need to know that their children are safe and secure so they can give their full attention to their jobs,” said Michelle L. Corey, BBB president and CEO.
 “Finding good day care can be time-consuming, but the BBB has tips that can make the job a little easier.”

 Parents need to determine first what kind of care they need: Full or part-time, in-home or facility-based.
 Consider the location in relation to your home and work, the hours, cost and educational opportunities for the children.

-Recommendations from family or friends can be helpful, and government agencies or industry organizations can be a source of information.
+Recommendations from family or friends can be helpful, and government agencies or industry organizations also can be a source of information.
+United 4 Children provides information on child care resources in the St. Louis area.
 However, it is up to parents to find care that is appropriate for their children.

 Parents need to take time to visit facilities, ask about the staff’s training and experience, and find out how the center handles medical emergencies.
 Children may be spending a large part of their waking hours in a day care setting, so it’s important to find out what kinds of education or stimulation may be offered to help your child develop.